Several top coaches will be featured at the seventh annual clinic.

 He also serves on the advisory boards for the National Strength Professionals Association (NSPA), the information-based Athletic Strength and Power (ASAP) website, and the Ultimate Strength and Conditioning website.

 Mannie has coached numerous All-Americans, as well as a host of players who have gone on to have highly successful NFL careers.
 Additionally, he has served as a consultant to several NFL teams on training equipment, program design, and the organization and administration of testing protocols.
-Two of Mannie's former graduate assistants are currently strength/conditioning assistants in the NFL; Mondray Gee (Seattle Seahawks), and Aaron McLaurin (New York Jets).
+Three of Mannie’s former graduate assistants are currently strength/conditioning assistants in the NFL: Mondray Gee (Seattle Seahawks), Aaron McLaurin (New York Jets) and Aaron Wellman (New York Giants).
 The Spartan strength/conditioning coaching tree includes several former full-time, graduate assistants, or interns who are now either head or assistant strength and conditioning coaches in the Big Ten, SEC, ACC, Big 12, and MAC.

 Prior to his arrival at Michigan State, Mannie spent nine years in a similar capacity at the University of Toledo (1985-94).
 He worked for Nick Saban in 1990 when the Rockets won a share of the Mid-American Conference title and finished 9-2.